a-creative/AiMyCareer/README.md

 [<div style="text-align: right">⇧ Back</div>](#job-finder)
 &nbsp;

-# You're looking for a nice co-worker like me?
+# You're looking for a nice colleague like me?

-Then also feel free to contact me about that - if you like what you have seen on this page.
+Then also feel free to contact me about that.
+Especially if you like what you have seen on this page.
 I am available for a full time position in the area of Aarhus, Denmark.

 I would love to meet over a cup of coffee and talk about a possible professional future together.